looak/ciph-lang/docs/dev_log/entry_beginning.md

 almost 3am and I'm still not tired enough, I don't know.
 I don't feel great. work wise, I managed to get the compiler to compile again and updated the disassembler. updated everything to use 16bit ints, added a structure for the registers to make the easier to work with.

+#### new entry @2024-04-18
+Fixing return, I think return will figure out if it takes the value from the stack or from the ret register depending on what is actually happening and what operations it's doing.